Risk Minimization, Regret Minimization and Progressive Hedging Algorithms: Introduction

-The first paper to work on the format of problem \reff{P3} in the context of progressive hedging algorithm is Rockafellar (2018) that concentrated on the CVaR measure and only briefly mentioned the general case in the last section without numerical results.
-This paper could be thought of a further development of Rockafellar's work with the following contributions.
+The first paper working on the format of problem \reff{P3} in the context of progressive hedging algorithms is Rockafellar (2018) that was concentrated on the CVaR measure and only briefly mentioned the general case in its last section.
+This paper could be thought of as a further development of Rockafellar's work with the following contributions.

-\bitm \item We develop a dual theory for the relationship between risk measures and regret measures and use it as a stepping stone in developing new models of minimizing regret measures, which may expand the applicability of stochastic optimization approaches. \item As certain expectation-functional constraints may arise in the regret minimization problem that does not fit into the required format of the progressive hedging algorithm, we modify the progressive hedging algorithm for handling this case.
-The modified progressive hedging algorithm keeps the advantage of the decomposability of the original algorithm and keeps the computational effort at the original level. \item We provide numerical evidence to show the power of the (modified) progressive hedging algorithm.
-The tested examples are originated from real applications and most of them are larger than the examples in the literature of progressive hedging algorithms. \eitm
+\bitm \item We develop a dual theory for the relationship between coherent risk measures and regret measures and use it as a stepping stone in developing new models of minimizing regret measures, which may expand the applicability of stochastic optimization approaches. \item As certain linkage constraints may arise in the above models, these models may not be in the required decomposable format of the progressive hedging algorithm.
+We modify the progressive hedging algorithm for handling these cases.
+The modified progressive hedging algorithm takes advantage of the hidden decomposability of the problem and keeps the computational effort at the same level. \item We provide numerical evidence to show the power of the progressive hedging algorithms.
+The tested samples include problems from real applications and randomly generated ones that are more of ``practical size", compared to the examples in the literature of progressive hedging algorithms. \eitm